silnrsi/font-scheherazade/README.md

 # Scheherazade

 Scheherazade is a smart open font designed by SIL International.
-It is intended to support most of the characters in the Arabic Unicode 13.0 blocks.
+It is designed as a general-purpose Arabic style and is intended to support most of the characters in the Unicode 13.0 Arabic blocks.

 ### Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_Scheherazade/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Scheherazade&guest=1)